 My main fear is that the sheer inconvenience of having the air gap is forcing some employees to maneuver around it using dubious methods.
 These may involve switching a machine's network cables, setting up a second IP address, installing a second network card, or even connecting a 3G modem.
 Because these all are unauthorized hacks no one has thought about their security implications: the trustworthiness of the specific machine, the risk of specific applications or operations, the lack of auditing.
 So the air gap may be making our facility less secure.

 I have been told this is a long-standing difficult problem that nobody has dared to tackle.
 I understand that for higher-ups (such as myself) when a security breach occurs an improperly run security theater is easier to defend than an apparently more risky laxer policy.
 The security theater allows you to pass the blame to the employee who ignored the procedures established for protecting the air gap.)
 Yet, I'd like to find and deploy a more practical and secure setup.
 Perhaps the answer lies in the use of virtual machines and some sort of bridging.
 Sadly, these days I can't find the time to think deeply about such technical issues.
-Your ideas are welcome!Read and post comments, or share through
+Your ideas are welcome!Read and post comments.

 Last modified: Wednesday, November 25, 2009 5:30 pm